brainglobe/brainreg/README.md

 (e.g. injection sites, Neuropixels probes), please see [brainreg-segment](https://github.com/brainglobe/brainreg-segment).

+**N.B.
+There is also a [napari plugin](https://github.com/brainglobe/brainreg-napari) if you'd rather use brainreg with a graphical user interface.
+Currently this interface is slightly limited compared to the command line tool**

 This software is at a very early stage, and was written with our data in mind.
 Over time we hope to support other data types/formats.
 If you have any issues, please get in touch [on the forum](https://forum.image.sc/tag/brainglobe) or by
 [raising an issue](https://github.com/brainglobe/brainreg/issues).